icon Skip to content

 • Watch Your Footing: Be cautious of slippery surfaces, such as icy patches or wet leaves.
 Choose running routes with good traction, and consider wearing trail running shoes with added grip if needed.

-• Visibility: With shorter daylight hours, it's crucial to make yourself visible to others.
+• Visibility: With shorter daylight hours, it's crucial to make yourself visible to others while you're running.
 Wear reflective clothing and use a headlamp or clip-on lights to ensure you're easily seen.

 Stay warm, stay safe, and GET OUT, BE ACTIVE, BE INSPIRED AND LIVE YOUR PASSION (even in cold weather!)
 Happy running!